-This makes the ability to predict demand a critical factor in the success of consumer goods manufacturers.
-Yet accelerating product innovation together with expansion into new markets and segments has led to a 32% increase in the number of active SKUs in the past 5 years.
-Add the demands of the hyper-competitive retail sector, the impact of quickly shifting trends and other external factors, and the result is that sales are increasingly difficult to predict.
+Fast-shifting trends make the ability to predict demand a critical factor in the success of consumer goods manufacturers.
+Yet accelerating product innovation together with expansion into new markets and segments has led to a 32% increase in the number of active stock-keeping units (SKUs) in the past 5 years.
+Add the demands of the hyper-competitive retail sector, the impact of quickly shifting trends and other external factors, and sales are increasingly difficult to predict.

-At the same time, the supply chains have become more global, now including suppliers, co-packers, 3PLs, and other service providers.
-Same-day and omni-channel are more than buzzwords: they represent new challenges for CPG supply chain leaders.
+At the same time, the supply chains have become more global, now including suppliers, co-packers, third-party logistics (3PL) companies and other service providers.
+Same-day and omni-channel are more than buzzwords: they represent new challenges for supply chain leaders.

-E2open, working with leading companies, has developed a complete range of solutions to address the key supply chain challenges consumer goods brand owners and their suppliers face.
+Working with leading companies, E2open has developed a complete range of applications to address the key supply chain challenges consumer goods brand owners and their suppliers face.